What Maintenance Does Artificial Turf Need?

 Artificial grass can withstand most things the great British weather throws at it, however it does need a little maintenance to keep it looking its very best.
 That said, your fake lawn will not need anywhere near as much maintenance as the real thing – with no more mowing or seeding bare patches to worry about.
 The trick to keeping your Perfectly Green synthetic grass looking pristine is “little and often.”

-Follow this simple advice to keep your artificial grass in pristine condition…
+Follow this simple advice to keep your artificial grass in pristine condition

 There are a few simple steps that can be taken to ensure your Perfectly Green artificial grass product remains in the best condition for its lifetime.
 The trick is little and often and with this attitude, you will avoid any unwanted expense of restoring the grass earlier than would have been necessary.
 Neglecting these simple steps may save you a little time in the short term but not in the long term you’ll end up spending both more time and more money!

-Brushing the pile
+Lifting the pile

 Leaves and other debris

 All debris should be removed from the artificial grass surface, whether it is leaves or other debris.
-Leaving rotting vegetation and other organic matter is not ideal as it can build up and affect drainage.
+Leaving rotting vegetation and other organic matter is not ideal as it can build up and cause drainage.
 Aside from the fact that you wouldn’t want anything covering your new beautiful lawn!
-All you need for this step is again a stiff broom, or a leaf blower if you have one.
+All you need for this step is again a leaf blower, power brush or a garden vac if you have one.